Guide

 Accumulated depreciation on the cash flow statement

-This adjustment reflects that depreciation is an accounting expense, not a cash outflow.
+You add depreciation back to net income on the cash flow statement because it doesn't involve actual cash leaving your business.
+This adjustment shows that depreciation is an accounting expense, not a cash outflow.

 Example: Balance sheet for accumulated depreciation